mykso/myks/docs/README.md

 See the
 [container registry page](https://github.com/mykso/myks/pkgs/container/myks) for the list of available images.
-The image includes the latest versions of `helm` and `ytt`.
+The image includes the latest versions of `helm`.

 ```shell
 docker pull ghcr.io/mykso/myks:latest